 Getting a hair dryer for my miniature painting has been a game-changer.
-I’ve painted miniatures for years without using a hair dryer, and I kind of regret waiting for so long despite some recommendations out there in my early days.
-Just the hassle of having that extra equipment near my desk, or even the cost of buying one was a barrier for me.
+I’ve painted miniatures for years without using a hair dryer, and I regret waiting for so long.
+Despite recommendations from professional painters, I always hesitated.
+I regarded the hair dryer as a purely cosmetic tool for the superfluous artsy types.
+How wrong I was!

-This is obvious.
-You want to get more models painted faster.
+Do you want to paint models faster with better results?
 After you take into account the time it took to assemble, choose your colors, and prime your model, the other time sink is paint application.
 The act of getting acrylic paint on your model is the most time consuming part of the miniature painting hobby.
 Why not make that part of the hobby faster?

 Have you ever used a spray of Dullcote to varnish your models, hoping for a matte finish?
 (You should).
 Dullcote or similar matte varnishes that come in spray cans are great.
 They are portable, convienent, and avoid the challenges of brush-on varnishes that can leave ugly brush strokes or unwanted pools in recesses.
 A smooth, consistent layer of varnish that doesn’t get in the way of enjoying the paint job underneath is what you want.

 When these spray varnishes work, models stay bright and vibrant, with nice color and contrast, and an even non-reflective surface (that is great for competitive environments, like display cases, the photography studio, or for collectors who want to protect their investments).